nus-cs2103-AY2324S1/tp/docs/team/cikguseven.md

 title: "Kieron's Project Portfolio Page"
 ---

-### Project: Class Manager 2023
+### Class Manager 2023

-Class Manager 2023 aims to provide fast access to CS2103T TAs who need help in maintaining student information across multiple classes.
-It also aims to help TAs compare and visualize students’ grades across classes.
+Class Manager 2023 aims to provide fast access to NUS TAs in maintaining and managing student information across multiple classes.
+It also helps TAs visualise students’ grades, attendance and class participation.

 Given below are my contributions to the project: